Rebellion: The Eureka Stockade

 At a second mass meeting, on 29th November, the miners displayed their flag, the Eureka flag, blue with a white cross and 5 stars representing the Southern Cross.
 They publicly burned their licences and elected leaders.

 The Eureka flag is thought to have been designed by a Canadian miner whose surname was Ross.
 The stars represent the Southern Cross and the white cross is a symbol of unity... signifying unity under the Southern Cross.
 The original is on display in a Ballarat museum.

 The Stockade is built

-The next day, there was another mass burning of licences at a meeting on Bakery Hill.
-Peter Lalor led the diggers to the Eureka diggings, which had been named after a deep seam of gold which was called the 'Eureka lead'.
+The next day, 30th November, there was another mass burning of licences by a gathering on Bakery Hill.
+Peter Lalor led the miners to the Eureka diggings, which had been named after a deep seam of gold which was called the 'Eureka lead'.
 Here they built a fort, which they named the Eureka Stockade.
 It was a wooden barricade circling about a acre of land.
 Inside the barricade, about 1000 rebels swore an oath under the Eureka flag and prepared to fight.
 However, over the next couple of nights, a number of them slipped away, aware of the hopelessness of the situation.

 The Attack on the Eureka Stockade

 In the early hours of Sunday, 3rd December , several hundred soldiers and police attacked the stockade.
 Reports about the number of government troops vary, but they outnumbered the diggers, and were better equipped.
 There were only about 200 or so miners left inside the Stockade, and they were quickly defeated.
 The battle lasted just 20 minutes.
 Numbers vary, but about twenty two diggers and five soldiers were killed.
 One of their leaders, Peter Lalor, was badly wounded and went into hiding.
 Thirteen miners were charged with treason (a crime against a monarch or a government), for which they could be hanged if found guilty.
 However, they were all acquitted at their trial and set free.